remarkjs/react-markdown/README.md

 * `html` - HTML node (Best-effort rendering)

 Note: Disallowing a node will also prevent the rendering of any children of that node, unless the `unwrapDisallowed` option is set to `true`.
-Eg, disallowing a paragraph will not render it's children text nodes.
+E.g., disallowing a paragraph will not render its children text nodes.

 ## Developing